MSIA/MSiA400_GrandTeton/weekly_update/weekly_update.md

 7. The image width in number of pixels
 8. The image height in number of pixels

+I DON'T GET IT.
+YOU CANNOT USE THESE FEATURES UNLESS YOU HAVE AN ALGORITHM THAT EXTRACTS THEM FROM IMAGES AUTOMATICALLY.

 We tried to improve the model performance using the following steps:
 1. Implementing class weights for class imbalance (3370 Go and 5001 NoGo)
 2. Normalizing the features to a mean of 0 and standard deviation of 1
 3. Tuning the logistic regression penalty hyperparameters across 'L1' and 'L2' loss penalties and across different values of C using GridSearchCV and 5 fold cross-validation.

 We fit our logistic regreesion with all 8 features we have, and didn't see a significant improvement in our model accuracy (still at 79.66%).

+TRY LIGHTGBM AND XGBOOST.

 We think there might be a need to change the model now (maybe SVM or Random Forest).